lpski/ubica-app/README.md

 # UBICA Web Application Structure and Setup

 ## Summary
-This is a web app companion for the ubica hardware devices which will allow for study creation, monitoring, and analysis review.
+This is a web app companion for the ubica hardware which will allow for study creation, monitoring, and analysis review.

 ## Application Setup